Advertisement

 2. Participation in Assistance Programs

-Alternatively, you can automatically qualify if you or someone in your household is enrolled in any of these programs:
+You can also qualify automatically if you or someone in your household is enrolled in any of these programs:

 • SNAP (Food Stamps)